The-Don-Himself/embersy/README.md

+# Deprecated in favour of improved and up-to-date kickstart package [EmberSy Fire](https://github.com/The-Don-Himself/Embersy-Fire) please use this one instead, thank you!

 # Embersy
 #### Embersy is your nifty kickstart package for building ambitious web apps.
 It comprises of an EmberJs 2.x frontend with a Symfony 3.x powered backend both latest versions and preconfigured to be production ready.